leJBP/HashComparison/README.md

 ## Working

-This program work in different way depends on the file size and the `HashMode`.
-If the file have less than 300 line the program don't use the primitive `fork()` to share the task, this value can be change directly in the C code.
-When the program share tasks two son are created and the work is distributed between the father and both son.
+This program work in different way depends on the `HashMode`.
+Due to the efficiency of this language i think there is no need to share the work (when the program is in line mode `-l`) with some son `fork()`.
+Feel free if you want to submit some modification in order to improve this program.